 He started to take violin lessons from his father at the age of five.
-Ten years later, as a member of the All Antico Orchestra from Kraków, he won the First Prize at the Herbert von Karajan Competition for Chamber Orchestras in Berlin, where he also had an opportunity to play under the Karajan's baton.
+In 1974, as a 15-year-old member of the AllAntico Orchestra from Kraków, he won the First Prize at the Herbert von Karajan Competition for Chamber Orchestras in Berlin, where he also had an opportunity to play under the Karajan's baton.

-In 1982-84 he worked as anassistant conductor and a concertmaster of the Kraków Philharmonic Orchestra.
+In 1982-84 he worked as anassistant conductor and a concert master of the Kraków Philharmonic Orchestra.
 In 1984-86 he was an artistic director and a principal conductor of the Baltic Philharmonic in Gdańsk.
 Between 1986 and 1990 he worked as a conductor of the Warsaw Chamber Opera.
 In 1990-1991, he was associated with the Artur Rubinstein Philharmonic in Łódź and 1991-1994 worked as a conductor and as a deputy artistic director of the Polish Radio Symphony Orchestra in Warsaw.
 In 1997-2006 he was a chief conductor of the Symphony Orchestra of Kraków Music Academy, which he brought to a very high artistic level.

 Since January 2000 tillJune 2013, he was an artistic director and conductor of the Lebanese Philharmonic Orchestra in Beirut.

 As a composer he created music for solo instruments, chamber ensembles and for symphonic orchestra.